RobertoTCo/Template-Rproject-renv/README.md

 ------------

     ├── LICENSE
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using the project.
-    ├── data
+    ├── .gitignnore        <- File to exclude folders and files to commits into the Git respository ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.